AY2526S1-CS2103T-F10-2/tp/docs/UserGuide.md

 java -version
 ```

-You should see output indicating Java 17 or higher.
+You should see output indicating Java 17.

 ### Step 2: Download CourseBook